American Sgt. Bowe Bergdahl freed from captivity in Afghanistan

 JULIE PACE (AP White House Correspondent)

-FILE - This file image provided by IntelCenter on Dec.
-8, 2010, shows a frame grab from a video released by the Taliban containing footage of a man believed to be Bowe Bergdahl, left.
-Saturday, May 31, 2014, U.S. officials say Bergdahl, the only American soldier held prisoner in Afghanistan has been freed and is in U.S. custody.
-The officials say his release was part of a negotiation that includes the release of five Afghan detainees held in the U.S. prison at Guantanamo Bay, Cuba.
-(AP Photo/IntelCenter, File) MANDATORY CREDIT: INTELCENTER; NO SALES; EDS NOTE: "INTELCENTER" AT LEFT TOP CORNER ADDED BY SOURCE (May 31, 2014 6:26 PM)
+FILE - This undated image provided by the U.S. Army shows Sgt.
+Bowe Bergdahl.
+U.S. officials say the only American soldier held prisoner in Afghanistan has been freed and is in U.S. custody.
+The officials say Sgt.
+Bowe Bergdahl's (boh BURG'-dahl) release was part of a negotiation that includes the release of five Afghan detainees held in the U.S. prison at Guantanamo Bay, Cuba.
+(AP Photo/U.S. Army) (Credit: AP)

 (AP) -- The only American soldier held prisoner in Afghanistan has been freed and is back in U.S. custody after nearly five years of captivity, U.S. officials said Saturday.